Wednesday, December 21, 2005

 Thursday, November 17, 2005

-I'm glad SIFFBlog is back as I wanted to mention a couple of notable music documentaries coming to town this fall.
+I'm glad SIFFBlog (now Seattle Film Blog-ed) is back as I wanted to mention a couple of notable music documentaries coming to town this fall.

 Incidentally, director Michael Almereyda was at last week's premiere of William Eggleston in the Real World, a leisurely home movie-style look at the great color photographer.
 It raised a lot of questions in my mind; so much so that I wish the Q&A had gone on longer.
-Kudos to the NWFF for bringing all these interesting filmmakers, producers, and such to town.
+Kudos to the NWFF for bringing all of these interesting filmmakers and producers to town.

 Sunday, October 23, 2005